razhu/feriados/README.md

-# holidayapi.com
+# Holiday API

-HolidayAPI is website (and soon to be stand-alone PHP class) for obtaining information about holidays.
+Holiday API is website (and soon to be stand-alone PHP class) for obtaining information about holidays.
 The project was started as a personal challenge to see if I could generate holiday lists on the fly for any date instead of keeping a static list in a database.